jperov/Store-Performance-Dashboard/ReadMe.md

 ### Functionality:
 * The Month selector controls the KPI bar and the first 3 charts.
 * The Store selector changes every chart in the dashboard to the selected store.
-* YTD metric charts can be compared to performance last year using the "Year" dropdown.
+* YTD metric charts can be compared to performance last year using the "Years Display" dropdown.

 <br>